twitter-archive/kestrel/docs/guide.md

 time to detect and react to the status change before they begin receiving errors from kestrel.

 The ZooKeeper path used to register the server set is based on the `pathPrefix` option.
 Kestrel automatically appends `/write` and `/read` to distinguish the write and read sets.

 Kestrel advertises all of its endpoints in each server set that it joins.
 The default endpoint is memcache, if configured.
 The default endpoint falls back to the thrift endpoint and then the text protocol endpoint.
 All three endpoints are advertised as additional endpoints under the names `memcache`, `thrift` and `text`.

+Kestrel advertises only a single IP address per endpoint.
+This IP address is based on Kestrel's `listenAddress`.
+If the listener address is the wildcard address (e.g., `0.0.0.0` or `::`), Kestrel will advertise the first IP address it finds by traversing the host's configured network interfaces (via `java.net.NetworkInterface`).
+If your host has multiple, valid external IP addresses you can choose the advertised address by setting the listener address to that IP.
+Finally, If the listener address is a loopback address (e.g., `127.0.0.1` or `::1`), Kestrel will not start, since advertising a loopback address on ZooKeeper will not work and no external host could connect to Kestrel in any event.

 Consider setting the  `defaultStatus` option to `Quiescent` to prevent kestrel from prematurely advertising its status via ZooKeeper.